stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 What was really needed was some sort of base-class that implemented a common solution, but of course enumerations cannot be sub-classed.
 However - although it is not common practice - a Java enumeration _can_ implement an interface (indeed our IDE will not code-complete an interface on an enumeration presumably because it thinks it is not legal Java).

-This technique is leveraged to define a common abstraction for the code-generated enumerations to support the above requirements.
+This technique is leveraged to define a common abstraction as a basis to support the above requirements.

 The [interface](https://github.com/stridecolossus/JOVE/blob/master/src/main/java/org/sarge/jove/util/IntegerEnumeration.java) itself is trivial: